ayush-kumar-prog/WebsiteListApp/README.md

   Introduce more polished animations and transitions to further enhance the user experience.
 - **Platform Support:**
   Optimize the interface for iPad, macOS Catalyst, and other Apple platforms.
+- **Account feature:**
+  Make users be able to log in
+- **Make social media feature:**
+  Include a tab to fetch most popular websites, and users to see other users website lists

 ## Author